lazyxeon/Genesis-Code-Protocol/README.md

 2. Open `GCP_v43_7_REA_Edition.md`
 3. Load the protocol into your AI assistant (e.g., ChatGPT, Claude, Grok)
 4. When prompted, reply `Y` to proceed phase-by-phase
+5. ChatGPT recommended, other SOTA LLM's work great, but ChatGPT is most refined output in my experience.

 ## 🧪 Example Prompt